RPA Bots for Oracle ERPMarch 29, 2022

 As complexity goes, Oracle’s EBS and Fusion ERP systems are tier I. This means the forms are large, complex with multiple zones, and not particularly fast.

 The most difficult part of the integration process an RPA bot has to perform is the last stage, which is the entry of data into the ERP system.
-Result is fragility.
+The result is fragility.

 Such fragility means users have to revert to inefficient manual processes, like still having to spend time making repairs.
 Even worse, these bots are usually specific to individual users.
 You could have hundreds or even thousands of them.